b-vitali/Dockers/README.md

 ## Manim + ManimSlides
+Manim is an animation engine for explanatory math videos.
+It's used to create precise animations programmatically, as demonstrated in the videos of [3Blue1Brown](https://www.3blue1brown.com/).
+My docker is based on the version maintained by the [Manim Community](https://github.com/ManimCommunity), which is not associated with 3Blue1Brown.

-This Docker is not small because it comes with python, manim, manim slides and latex.
+This Docker is not small because it comes with python, manim, manim slides and Latex.

 Is everything necessary?
 I don't know yet and I will update it when I will figure it out!